geoserver/geoserver/doc/en/user/source/community/remote-wps/install_xmpp.rst

   .. figure:: images/openfire010.jpg
     :align: center

-The same section now shows the server certificates and won’t ask for another restart unless the certificates are generated again.
+The same section now shows the server certificates and won't ask for another restart unless the certificates are generated again.

 Update the ``Security Settings`` in order to allow the server accepting self-signed certificates on secured connections.